Jerry Arnold Taylor

-Jerry Taylor is Minister of Music for the Kettering Seventh-day Adventist Church in Dayton, Ohio, a position he has held since 1986, making him the longest serving full-time minister of music at one church in the history of Adventist congregations.
-During his tenure at Kettering, the church program has flourished and expanded to involve several groups and musical assistants.
+Jerry Taylor was Minister of Music for the Kettering Seventh-day Adventist Church in Dayton, Ohio, a position he held for 28 years, making him the longest serving full-time minister of music at one church in the history of SDA congregations.
+During his tenure at Kettering, the church program flourished and expanded to involve several groups and musical assistants.

-Jerry was born on a potato farm in Oregon, the grandson of Czechoslovakian immigrants who had settled there as homesteaders.
+Jerry was born on February 3, 1952, in Tulelake, California, one of three sons of Ival Carl and KathrynTaylor.
+He and his brothers grew up on a potato farm in Oregon, one that their grandparents, Czechoslovakian immigrants, had established as homesteaders.
 He attended Walla Walla College, now University, where he completed a music education degree in 1975.
 Both Melvin K. West and Harold Lickey were major influences in his musical development during his undergraduate study.

 Taylor began his career teaching music at Ozark Academy in Gentry, Arkansas, and then taught at Shenandoah Academy in New Market, Virginia.
 While at SVA, he built a 32-rank pipe organ, established the Shenandoans, a select choir, and increased choir participation to 125 singers.

 While at SVA, he completed a master's degree with distinction in church music at Indiana University in 1981, studying organ with Oswald Ragatz and Wilma Jensen.
 Taylor also completed all class work for a D.M.A. at IU.